hheitor/apiProtectionLab00/README.md

 # Activities: #

 1. Create Azure infrastructure using Azure Cloudshell
-2. Deploy GraphQL App - DVGA
+2. Create GraphQL application on a linux VM
-3. Attack it
+3. Do some attacks
-4. Deploy F5 Adv WAF from Azure Cloudshell
+4. Deploy F5 Adv WAF from Azure Cloudshell & configure it declaratively
 5. Attack again an see how F5 protects the app

 # Task 1 -  Create Azure resources using Azure CLI